jackkrebsbach/wendy.R/README.md

 # WENDy

-Weak Form Estimation of Nonlinear Dynamic (WENDy) is an algorithm to estimate parameters of a system of Ordinary Differential Equations (ODE).
+Weak Form Estimation of Nonlinear Dynamics (WENDy) is an algorithm to estimate parameters of a system of Ordinary Differential Equations (ODE).

 # Development